- Purchase the complete Expat Arrivals Seoul Guide (PDF)

 Buses

 In addition to the subway, there is an extensive public bus system in Seoul.
-Buses are colour-coordinated depending on their circuit: green buses travel only around their own neighbourhoods, blue buses go between neighbourhoods across town, yellow buses do short circuits around tourist areas and red buses go to different cities.
+Buses are colour-coordinated depending on their circuit: green buses travel only around their base neighbourhoods, blue buses go between neighbourhoods across town, yellow buses do short circuits around tourist areas and red buses go to different cities.
 Passengers pay when they get onto the bus with their T-money cards.

 Taxis in Seoul

-Alternatively, local app-based ride-hailing service called Kakao Taxi allows expats to order a taxi service to their exact address.
+Alternatively, a local app-based ride-hailing service called Kakao Taxi allows expats to order a taxi service to their exact address.
 Many expats prefer using this and similar apps as they allow for automatic credit card billing as well as greater control over their route.
 Expats will need a basic understanding of Korean or know their destination in Korean to use this app.
+After a previous banning, Uber has returned to Seoul and expats can therefore also use the Uber app to get around the city.

 Driving in Seoul